Activity 4A: Focus

 To Do!

-1. Please take a moment to document your institution's official POC (reach out to Marissa if you don't know), any PBI Climate Alliance or Leadership Camp alumni at your institution, any NNOCCI alumni at your institution, and any other members of your internal AAC team – these are your support system!
+• Please take a moment to document your institution's official POC (reach out to Marissa if you don't know), any PBI Climate Alliance or Leadership Camp alumni at your institution, any NNOCCI alumni at your institution, and any other members of your internal AAC team – these are your support system!
+Especially those whose program included the NNOCCI Crash Course curriculum - they will be a great resource for you when looking at ways to incorporate more strategic framing into your messaging (more on this in Activity 6!)
 Then, write an email introducing yourself to your team.
 Let them know what your program looks like this year and that you have been tasked with thinking about how you can contribute to the team.

 YOU NAME IT!